ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 Check the `utility documentation
 <https://github.com/CPqD/ofsoftswitch13/wiki/Dpctl-Documentation>`_ for details
 on how to create the commands.
-Note that the documentation is intended for terminal usage in unix systems, which is a little different from the usage in the ``DpctlCommand()`` function.
-For this module, consider on the command and the arguments.
+Note that the documentation is intended for terminal usage in Unix systems, which is a little different from the usage in the ``DpctlCommand()`` function.
+For this module, consider only the command and the arguments.

 External controller